Where to go for online support

 You can also find advice and support elsewhere online:

-- Drugs and Me is an online harm-reduction guide to safer drug use.
+- Drugs and Me: an online harm-reduction guide to safer drug use

-- AdFam has advice on managing conflict and having better communication with your family or loved ones.
+- AdFam: advice on managing conflict and having better communication with someone who is drinking or using drugs

-- Calm is offering a selection of online relaxation exercises and meditation tools.
+- Calm: online relaxation exercises and meditation tools

-- The Headspace app is offering free meditations, exercises and healthy sleep activities
+- Headspace app: free (and pay in app) meditations, exercises and healthy sleep activities

 You could also try: